 - Dan Browned: Go ahead.
 Watch these movies with actual gearheads.
-We dare you.

 - Darker and Edgier: Fast & Furious compared to the first.
-It's tone is grimer, about Dom getting revenge for Letty's supposed death.
+It's tone is grimier, about Dom getting revenge for Letty's supposed death.
 Furious 7 has Deckard Shaw murder Han and has a revenge theme, which includes a bittersweet ending.
 The Fate of the Furious contains Cipher, the most dangerous villain in the series, who kidnapps Elena and brainwashes Dom into working for her, causing him to betray his family in order to save Elena and their son.

 - Deadpan Snarker: Watch any of the films and try to locate someone who isn't one.

 - Denser and Wackier: The Fast and the Furious was pretty much a straight cop drama that revolved around the world of street racing.
 Starting with 2 Fast 2 Furious, the focus shifted to the cars themselves, to the point where Tokyo Drift was almost entirely about the racing.
 Then, with Fast and Furious, it took another change in tone, this time becoming an over the top action flick, while Fast Five somehow took it even further to the point where it was just another completely absurd action movie that's closer to something like The Transporter.
 Fast and Furious 6 took it Up to Eleven, with a plot more reminiscent of a Bond film, only even more over-the-top.
 Furious 7 went up another notch, involving the team working for a top-secret spy organization against terrorists and a rogue spec ops agent out for revenge.
 Certainly a far cry from the first movie's original cop drama format.
-Crosses the Line Twice in Hobbs & Shaw, which introduces genetically modified cyborg supersoldier, moving the franchise closer to G.I.
-Joe
+Crosses the Line Twice in Hobbs & Shaw, which introduces genetically modified cyborg supersoldier, moving the franchise closer to something like G.I.
+Joe.

 - Driving Stick: Shifting techniques in street racing are Serious Business.